sjentsch/lsjDocs/Ch13/Ch13_ANOVA_05.rst

 -  Anxifree and Joyzepam are equally effective (i.e., µ\ :sub:`J` = µ\ :sub:`A`)

-If any one of those three claims is false, then the null hypothesit is also false.
+If any one of those three claims is false, then the null hypothesis is also false.
 So, now that we have rejected our null hypothesis, we are thinking that *at least* one of those things is not true.
 But which ones?
 All three of these propositions are of interest.
 Since you certainly